-During 2020/21 the Council has recognised a net downward revaluation of £9.9 million.
-There were impairments to Transporter Bridge assets to a value of £3.8m.
-The higher value downward revaluations are;
+During 2020/21 the Council has recognised a net downward revaluation of £10.1 million.
+This includes an impairment to the Transporter Bridge due to its physical condition of £3.9m.
+The higher value remaining downward revaluations are:

 - Downward revaluation of Inner Middlesbrough Gresham Phase 1 due to the land being provided on a long term lease £1m - Downward revaluation of Hemlington Grange Land due to the current economic situation and an indication from developers that they see development costs increasing substantially in the future £2.1m - Downward revaluation of Nunthorpe Grange Farm due to a change in rates applied to residential land/agricultural land and a change in use for buildings £0.9m - Downward revaluation of Middlesbrough Bus Station due to non-inclusion of elevated areas and allowance for voids and rent reductions £1.2m - Downward revaluation of Middlesbrough House due an increase in yield to allow for additional risk with empty office space £1m